AlbertHakobyan070/MarketingAnalytics_Assignment_1/README.md

 └── img/
     └── Empty (No images were made for this project, all figures are in the report)
 ```

+> Download and view the report/Albert Hakobyan MA Bass Model Assignment 1.pdf for the most amount of information about the project.

 ## Data sources